-How to Make a Music Streaming App: Technical and Legal Guidance for 2018
+How to Make a Music Streaming App: Technical and Legal Guidance

 Mobile apps have ultimately changed people's attitude towards music and the music listener's consumer market.
 Therefore, music applications are mushrooming in app stores.
 Certainly, when speaking about music apps, we don't always mean the same thing.
 Somebody thinks of a music player, somebody else -- of digital audio workstations.
 And both of them are right: music applications are as diversified as the music itself.
 If your ambition is to create a music app, let's first see what types of them exist.

 So, how to create a music app for you?
 Each of them deserves special attention, however, following the global trend of moving away from downloads and towards online music streaming services, let's devote our attention to the creation of the latter.